-In a complaint filed Monday at the U.S. District Court for the District of Columbia, Live365, an Internet radio aggregator, argued that the royalty board violates the Constitution's appointments clause, because its members are selected by the librarian of Congress.
-The suit argues that because of their significant authority, these non-Article III judges are "Principal Officers of the United States" who must be selected by the president.
+An Internet radio company has filed a straight-on challenge to the constitutionality of the Copyright Royalty Board, the panel that determines the rates companies pay for statutory copyright licenses.
+In a complaint filed Monday, Live365 argued that the royalty board violates the Constitution's appointments clause, because its members are selected by the librarian of Congress.
+The suit argues that because of their significant authority, the non-Article III judges must be selected by the president.

 Internet Radio Company Says Royalty Board Is Unconstitutional

 The National Law Journal